Paul Goldschmidt Preview, Player Props: Cardinals vs. Phillies

 Phillies Pitching Rankings

-- The Phillies pitching staff ranks 12th in MLB with a collective 8.9 strikeouts per nine innings.
+- The nine strikeouts per nine innings compiled by the Phillies pitching staff ranks 11th in the league.

-- The Phillies' 4.00 team ERA ranks ninth across all MLB pitching staffs.
+- The Phillies' 3.99 team ERA ranks ninth among all MLB pitching staffs.

-- Sanchez (1-3) gets the starting nod for the Phillies in his 13th start of the season.
-He has a 3.36 ERA in 64 1/3 innings pitched, with 58 strikeouts.
+- The Phillies are sending Wheeler (9-6) to the mound for his 26th start of the season as he aims for his 10th win.
+He is 9-6 with a 3.64 ERA and 165 strikeouts in 151 2/3 innings pitched.

-- In his last time out on Saturday, the lefty threw six innings against the Washington Nationals, allowing two earned runs while surrendering seven hits.
+- The righty's last appearance was on Sunday against the Washington Nationals, when he tossed seven innings, surrendering four earned runs while allowing seven hits.

-- In 12 games this season, the 26-year-old has amassed a 3.36 ERA and 8.1 strikeouts per nine innings, while allowing a batting average of .224 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.